Mackenzie Hawkesby

-Mackenzie Hawkesby (born 13 April 2000) is an Australian professional footballer currently playing for Sydney FC in the Australian A-League Women.
+Mackenzie Hawkesby (born 13 April 2000) is an Australian professional soccer player who last played for A-League Women club Sydney FC.

 Club career

 Sydney FC (2019–2023)

 Hawkesby made her senior debut for Sydney FC on 17 November 2019 in a 3–0 win against Melbourne Victory.
 In the 2021–22 A-League Women, Hawkesby played every available minute and led the league in assists, crosses, and chances created.
 Her five goals that season included a first-half hat trick against Wellington Phoenix FC.

 Brighton & Hove Albion (2023)

 On 21 July 2023, Hawkesby signed for Brighton & Hove Albion in the English Women's Super League.
 Hawkesby made just one appearance before she and the club agreed to part ways.

-Sydney FC (2023–)
+Sydney FC (2023–2026)

 On 29 December 2023, Sydney FC announced Hawkesby's return to the club, signing until the end of the 2023–24 A-League Women season.
 She finished the season with 5 goals and 3 assists in 18 appearances, was named to the bench of the Professional Footballers Australia team of the season, and named player of the match for the 2024 A-League Women grand final match on the way to Sydney FC winning its second consecutive league championship.

+Sydney FC announced Hawkesby's departure on 15 June 2026.